Crash

 "Sure - Gil."

-Of course, this rumor, as well as all the others, wasnīt confirmed, and nobody knew who had brought them up first.
-But beyond the common office gossip, life ran perfectly normally in the CSI lab.
+Strange indeed.
+Of course, this rumor, as well as all the others, wasn't confirmed, and nobody knew who had brought them up first.
+But beyond the common office gossip, life was simply ordinary in the CSI lab.
 In the end, rumors were just rumors.
 No good ever came out of them, right?

-Therefore, it was possible that the destructive, illogical behavior of two people who loved each other deeply might have gone on forever.
-Then, one day, it was changed by a blessing in disguise.
+Thus, the destructive and illogical behavior of two blockheads in love might have gone on forever.
+One fateful day though, it was changed by a blessing in disguise.